Appeal To Have Irish Phrase Only On Mother’s Gravestone To Be Heard On 24 February 2021

 Bez Killeen and Caroline Newey, two of Margaret Keane’s daughters, said:

 “We are relieved that the appeal hearing has finally been listed and we welcome the intervention by Conradh na Gaeilge (London branch), which is a strong show of support for our ongoing case to have an Irish only inscription on our mum’s gravestone.
 We just want to be treated the same as the other parishioners.
 We are still horrified that we have found ourselves in a situation where we have to go through a lengthy appeal process with the ecclesiastical court.
 There are other gravestones in the Churchyard, in other languages, such as Welsh, Hebrew and Latin (all without translation) and they did not have to go through this process.”

 The family has also issued a statement about the Church of England indication regarding court fees and charges, which can be seen here:

 Commenting on the case, the Chair at Conradh na Gaeilge (London branch), said: “We believe that this case is very important, not just for Mrs Keane’s family but for all members of the Irish diaspora who might wish to commemorate their loved ones’ linguistic and cultural heritage appropriately within the Church of England.
 We will do everything we can to support her family in their appeal, mar is ar scáth a chéile a mhaireann na daoine.”

 Expert Opinion“The intervention of Conradh na Gaeilge is a welcome development and a huge support for the family as the case gathers wider attention and we move towards the hearing, now listed for February 2021.

 “The family never expected to find themselves in this situation and while there is no quick way to reverse the original decision, the intervention of Conradh na Gaeilge, the legal team acting free of charge and the financial reassurance provided by the Church of England will help the family through what has been an unexpected and challenging time.”
-Caroline Brogan - Associate Solicitor
+Caroline Brogan - Senior Associate Solicitor